Skip to main content

 • Other global settings: Such as default TLS options, or any flags that influence the behavior of the Traefik Hub process.

-How to Define Static Configuration
+How to Define Install Configuration

 entryPoints: